Who should come to appointments, and what should I bring?

 During the initial session, only parents/carers should attend.

 It is common for both parents/carers to attend an initial session with the psychologist.
 This scenario is useful for parents and preferred by psychologists so that more information can be obtained about the child's presentation and consistency can be established about the future intervention.

 There are many individual circumstances where both parents/carers can't be present during the first session or other sessions.
-In these circumstances it is common that individual session with each parent/carer via telephone/skype consultations; email consultation or reports can be arranged.
+In these circumstances it is common that individual sessions with each parent/carer occur or via telephone/skype consultations, email consultations or reports can be arranged.

 What should I bring?

 You should have a clear summary of your concerns prepared in advance.
 Past reports about your child can also be useful to provide a clear developmental picture to assist your psychologist in establishing past interventions and monitoring effectiveness of treatment.